 Discussion

 The research will provide insights into the most significant challenges faced in implementing PVS in the PICTs.
 It will also identify priority areas where operational research is required to inform policy and practice.
 To our knowledge, this study is the first to apply a rigorous consensus group method to distil challenges and research priorities for LF PVS in PICTs.
-We expect this research to inform the development of national and regional LF guidelines.
+We expect that this research will inform the development of national and regional LF guidelines.